 What will students learn in the Winter Session Calculus Prep?

 This winter session offering is similar to Math 1101 offered during the academic year.
 The course introduces topics in calculus: limits, rates of change, definition of and techniques for finding derivatives, relative and absolute extrema.
 The calculus content of the course is similar to 1/3 of the content covered in Math1106 – Calculus for the Life and Social Sciences and Math1110 – Calculus I. In addition, MATH 1101 includes a variety of topics of algebra, with emphasis on the development of linear, power, exponential, logarithmic and trigonometric functions.
 Because of the strong emphasis on graphing, students will have a better understanding of limits and asymptotic behavior of these functions.

 What are the logistics of the Calculus Prep course?

-The course will take place virtually, with both synchronous and asynchronous components, from January 3rd – January 21st.
+The course will take place virtually, with both synchronous and asynchronous components, from January 2nd – January 19th.
 Synchronous classes will be held on Mon/Wed/Fri (noon-1:30 ET) and individual or small group work on Tues/Thur at times that work for students.
-There is a total time commitment of approximately 20 hrs/wk.
+There is a total time commitment of approximately 20 hrs/wk (5 synchronous, 15 asynchronous).

 Is there a cost?

-There is no cost since there are no credits earned and nothing will go on a student’s transcript.
+There is no cost because there are no credits earned and nothing will go on a student’s transcript.